Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/iterable-cohort.md

 Send Amplitude cohorts to Iterable to use them in your customer engagement efforts.

+!!!note "Send Amplitude events to Iterable"

+    This integration sends Amplitude events to Iterable.
+There is a separate integration to send events.
+See [Send events to Iterable](iterable.md) for information.

 ## Considerations

 - Amplitude’s `user_id` value maps to Iterable’s `userId`.
 If these values don't match or the user doesn't exist in Iterable, Iterable generates a dummy placeholder email address.